Individual Health Plan 2022: How much will it go up?

 In collective health plans, operators determine the annual readjustment without defining a percentage by the ANS.
 The absence of regulation caused operators to stop offering individual plans, which have the maximum adjustment determined by the agency, to increase collective options.

-Although there is no direct relationship, the experts heard by the UOL say that the readjustments authorized by the ANS end up influencing the value of the collective price increase.
+Although there is no direct relationship, the experts consulted by the UOL say that the readjustments authorized by the ANS end up influencing the value of the collective price increase.

 “Individual plans always end up being an indication of how much the collective adjustment should be.
 The values are always above what the ANS authorizes for individual plans.
 If we talk about a 15% to 20% increase for individual plans, we can imagine that the collectives should reach 30% or 40%”, says Robba.